lumina37/rotate-captcha-crack/README.md

 + Install all requiring dependencies.

 This project strongly suggest you to use [`rye`](https://rye-up.com/) for package management.
-Run the following commands if you already have `rye`:
+Run the following commands if you already have the `rye`:

 ```shell
 rye pin 3.12